nicojourdain/nicojourdain.github.io/_posts/2020-04-20-PhD_position.md

 In this PhD work, the student will first revisit the evolution of coastal and sub-glacial ocean dynamics, as well as glacial dynamics in recent decades (1960-2020), and since the beginning of the 20th century.
 This will be done by first studying the variability of ocean circulation and sub-glacial melting simulated by the NEMO ocean model ([Mathiot et al. 2017](https://www.geosci-model-dev.net/10/2849/2017/)).
 A physical analysis of a set of simulations with different parameters and forcing conditions will be performed to better understand the interplay of processes that trigger melt anomalies, but also the mechanisms that stop them.

 Then, the coupled ocean/ice-sheet model NEMO-Elmer/Ice ([Favier et al. 2019](https://www.geosci-model-dev.net/12/2255/2019/)) will be used in a configuration representing the Amundsen region.
-As the exact ice-sheet state is poorly known before the 1990s, ad-hoc cold perturbations will be applied to induce a re-advance of the ice-sheet.
-Then typical conditions of the 20th century will be applied to cause a slow retreat of the grounding lines, and generate an ensemble of plausible initial states.
-To assess the plausibility of initial states, reconstructions based on sediment records will be used (e.g., [Smith et al. 2017](https://www.nature.com/articles/nature20136) for the mid 20th century).

-The PhD work may lead to the development of future projections of the contribution of the Amundsen sector to global mean sea level over the coming decades, possibly based on the climate simulations of the Decadal Climate Prediction Project ([Boer et al. 2016](https://www.geosci-model-dev.net/9/3751/2016/)).
+Several assumptions will be made to reconstruct plausible ice-sheet state before the 1990s, which is poorly known.
+The PhD candidate will use this coupled modelling framework to simulate the contribution of the Amundsen sector to global mean sea level over the coming decades.

 # Local and international collaborations

-The PhD will be carried out within the CryoDyn team at IGE.
-The modelling work will be carried out in close collaboration with NEMO experts at IGE (Pierre Mathiot, Julien Le Sommer) and in France (NEMO team at LOCEAN-IPSL in Paris) and with Elmer/Ice experts at IGE (Fabien Gillet-Chaulet, Olivier Gagliardini, and Gaël Durand).
-This PhD project will take place within the French ANR project called EIS (Elmer Ice Sheet, Jan.
+IGE, previously known as LGGE, gathers many world-leading experts in Antarctic Sciences, on topics including paleo-climate from ice cores, atmosphere and snow physics, and physical oceanography and climate.
+The modelling work will be carried out in close collaboration with NEMO experts at IGE (Pierre Mathiot, Julien Le Sommer, Jean-Marc Molines) and in France (NEMO team at LOCEAN-IPSL in Paris) and with Elmer/Ice experts at IGE (Fabien Gillet-Chaulet, Olivier Gagliardini, Gaël Durand).

+This PhD project will take place within the French ANR project called EIS (_Elmer Ice Sheet_, Jan.
 2020 - Dec.
-2023, partnership with LSCE and CNRM), and european collaborations will be highly facilitated by the Antarctic workpackage in the PROTECT H2020 project (Aug.
+2023, partnership with LSCE and CNRM), and will benefit from a large collaboration network thanks to the PROTECT H2020 project (Aug.
 2020 - Jul.
-2024).
+2024, 25 european partners).